UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

 Render
 ******

-The camera (or cameras) used in a Blender game have a wide-ranging effect on the way in which the game is rendered and displayed.
-Mostly this is controlled using the Properties panel of the camera(s) used in the game.

-There are two separate game "players" for previewing the game during development.
-The Embedded Player renders onto the 3D scene pane in the Blender GUI using the current perspective and zoom level of the 3D preview.
-The Standalone Player renders the scene from the perspective of the active scene camera and either creates a new desktop window or switches into fullscreen rendering mode.
+The **Render** tab in :doc:`Properties Editor </manual/editors/properties/index>` exposes options related to game screen rendering.

-Note that while the Game Engine is running in either player, the computer's mouse and keyboard are captured by the game and by default, the mouse cursor is not visible.
+Some of the options showed here may behave differently according to the conditions, as there are two separate game "players" for previewing the game during development.
+Note that while UPBGE is running in either player, the computer's mouse and keyboard are captured by the game and by default, the mouse cursor is not visible (this can be changed in the **Display** panel of this tab).
 To exit the game, press the :kbd:`Esc` key.

-.. tip:: Render Engine

-   Make sure that the render engine is set to Blender Game when attempting to set these controls, otherwise this description will not tally with what you see!
+.. note:: Make sure that the render engine is set to :doc:`Blender Game </manual/introduction/screen_layout>` when attempting to set these controls, otherwise this description will not apply to what you see!

-In the Camera Properties area, there are seven panels available, as shown.
-Each can be expanded or contracted using the usual triangle button.
-The features in each panel will be described in detail below.
+In **Render** tab, there are several panels available, as shown.
+Each one can be expanded or contracted using the usual triangle button.
+The features in each panel will be described in details below.

 Embedded Player